In the summer of 1859…

-Whilst continuing to spearhead the Society for the rest of her life, Boucherett became involved in many other aspects of the women’s movement, in the process developing an impressive feminist identity.
+Whilst continuing to spearhead SPEW for the rest of her life, Jessie Boucherett became involved in many other aspects of the women’s movement, and in the process developed an impressive feminist identity.
 The importance of the contribution she made to that movement has been largely overlooked by historians.
-It was Boucherett’s immediate donation (of a sum equivalent to at least £2,000 today) offered during a discussion with Barbara Leigh Smith Bodichon in May 1866 which helped the campaign for women’s suffrage to get off the ground.
+It was Jessie’s immediate donation (of a sum equivalent to at least £2,000 today) offered during a discussion with Barbara Leigh Smith Bodichon in May 1866 which helped the campaign for women’s suffrage to get off the ground.
 On notepaper headed ‘Society for Promoting the Employment of Women in connexion with the NAPSS, 19 Langham Place, London’ Bodichon wrote to John Stuart Mill’s daughter Helen Taylor, suggesting that the latter should draft a petition to gain the vote for women.
 Bodichon wrote:

 Miss Boucherett who is here puts down £25 at once for expenses.
 I shall be every day this week at this office at 3 p.m.
 Could you write a petition – which you could bring with you.

-The tradition of helping women to help themselves, which Boucherett spearheaded, continues into the twenty-first century.
-FfW’s funds are as much in demand today as they were in Victoria’s reign.
-New subscribers or donations to the Society are, therefore, always welcome.
+The tradition of helping women to help themselves, which Jessie Boucherett spearheaded, continues today in the twenty-first century.